sketchplugins/plugin-directory/README.md

 - [zeroheight](https://zeroheight.com), by zeroheight: Document your design system using beautifully simple styleguides synced with Sketch and code 💎 💻
 - [⚓️ Sketch SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
 - [⚡️ Bolt](http://boltplugin.com/), by Arcangelo Fiore: Import screenshots faster
+- [🎨 Tieba Colorpool](https://github.com/YanShby/tb_colorpool_plugin), by Shen,Yan: This is read color pool name plugin only for tieba UE & RD
 - [🐳 蓝湖](https://lanhuapp.com/mac), by lanhuapp.com: Awesome Product Design Tool
 - [📐 Sketch Guides](http://guides.pratikshah.website/), by Pratik Shah: Quickly generate Guides for a selected element in Sketch
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings